5 Days Bhutan Tour Package

 • Lightweight backpack for carrying daily travel necessities.

-Both Nepal and Bhutan are renowned for their rich cultural heritage, deep-rooted traditions, and awe-inspiring landscapes.
+Bhutan is renowned for their rich cultural heritage, deep-rooted traditions, and awe-inspiring landscapes.
 To ensure a respectful and enjoyable visit, keep these important travel tips in mind for each destination.

 Helpful Tips for Visiting Bhutan